 We are excited to reveal information about the Dare to Write?
-Academy – a new series of writing events, flagship courses, and workshops available from January 15th 2020.
+Academy – a new series of writing events, flagship courses, and workshops available in 2020.
 The Dare to Write?
 Academy is one of our co-produced projects, led by TRACE at Bath Spa University.

 The Paper Nations’ Writing for All programme will contribute to the The Dare to Write?
 Academy through the provision of three sponsored places on the Academy’s Flagship Course.
 Our aim in providing these places is to sustain long-term support for writers in the South West of England, especially in rural areas, coastal areas, and estates that are under represented.
 The sponsored places are both for low-income writers, and for writers facilitating initiatives within under-represented communities.
 If you are interested in getting one of these places then register an interest and we will let you know how and when to apply.